A1Kumari/Player-Identification/README.md

 Make sure to use the correct ground truth file (valid or test) with respect to the set on which the ranking result file was computed.
 Exported ranking results cannot be evaluated locally for the challenge set because the corresponding ground truth file is kept private from the participants.

-### How to submit your ranking results to participate in the challenge
-In order to participate in the challenge, the exported ranking results for the challenge set should be submitted as a JSON file on the online evaluation platform [EvalAI](https://eval.ai/web/challenges/challenge-page/1948/overview).
-Further information can be found on the EvalAI website.

 ## Future improvements